Borel and volume classes for dense representations of discrete groups: The structure of tame hyperbolic -manifolds

 for all $x, x'\in X$.
-Thurston defined the \emph{quasi-isometric topology} on the space of hyperbolic manifolds with a given homotopy type in \cite[Section 1]{Thurston:vol}; say that two discrete and faithful representations $\rho_1, \rho_2: \g \to \PSL_2\bC$ of a finitely generated non-elementary group $\g$ are \emph{quasi-isometric}, and write $\rho_1\sim_{q.i}\rho_2$, if there are $M\ge 1$, $A>0$, and a $(\rho_1, \rho_2)$-equivariant $(M,A)$-quasi-isometry $\bH^3\to \bH^3$.
-Any reasonable notion of quasi-isometry for representations extends to an equivariant quasi-conformal map at infinity, where the quasi-isometry constants give control on the quasi-conformal constant of the map at infinity.
+Thurston defined the \emph{quasi-isometric topology} on the space of hyperbolic manifolds with a given homotopy type in \cite[Section 1]{Thurston:vol}; say that two discrete and faithful representations $\rho_1, \rho_2: \g \to \PSL_2\bC$ of a finitely generated non-elementary group $\g$ are \emph{quasi-isometric}, and write $\rho_1\sim_{q.i}\rho_2$, if there are $M$ and $A$ as above and a $(\rho_1, \rho_2)$-equivariant $(M,A)$-quasi-isometry $\bH^3\to \bH^3$.
+An equivariant quasi-isometry of representations extends to an equivariant quasi-conformal map at infinity, where the quasi-isometry constants give control on the quasi-conformal constant of the map at infinity.

 A weaker version of the implication `(1) $\Rightarrow$ (3)' in the following theorem was given by Soma \cite[Theorem A]{Soma:boundedsurfaces}; in that paper, all manifolds are homotopy equivalent to a closed surface, have bounded geometry, and two degenerate ends.
 The number $\epsilon$ in Soma's \cite[Theorem A]{Soma:boundedsurfaces} depends on the lower bound $\epsilon'$ for the injectivity radius of the manifolds involved and $\epsilon$ goes to zero with $\epsilon'$.
 In particular, the techniques that prove \cite[Theorem A]{Soma:boundedsurfaces} do not apply to manifolds with unbounded geometry.
-Part of the novelty of Theorem \ref{old work} is that our techniques are equally amenable to manifolds with unbounded geometry, a topologically generic set at the boundary of the deformation space of hyperbolic metrics, and our constant $\epsilon$ is uniform over all metrics; it only depends on the homotopy type of the manifolds $M_{\rho_i}$ but not their geometry. \begin{theorem}[\cite{Farre:bdd, Farre:relations}] Let $S$ be an orientable hyperbolic surface of finite type.
-There is a constant $\epsilon = \epsilon(S)>0$ such that if $\rho_1, \rho_2: \pi_1(S)\to \G$ are discrete and faithful with no parabolic elements, then the following are equivalent. \begin{enumerate}[$(1)$] \item $\|[\rho_1^*\vol_3] - [\rho_2^*\vol_3]\|_\infty <\epsilon$ \item $[\rho_1^*\vol_3] = [\rho_2^*\vol_3]$ \item $\rho_1\sim_{q.i.}\rho_2$. \end{enumerate} Moreover, if $M_{\rho_1}$ has a geometrically infinite end and $\rho_3: \pi_1(S)\to \G$ is an arbitrary representation satisfying $\|[\rho_1^*\vol_3] - [\rho_3^*\vol_3]\|_\infty <\epsilon$, then $\rho_3$ is faithful. \end{theorem} \begin{proof}[Proof of Theorem \ref{old work}] Let $\epsilon= \min\{\epsilon'/2, v_3\}$, where $\epsilon'$ is as in \cite[Theorem 1.2]{Farre:bdd} and only depends on the topology of $S$.
-The last statement is \cite[Theorem 1.3]{Farre:bdd}, which states that $\rho_3$ is faithful.
+Part of the novelty of Theorem \ref{old work} is that our techniques are equally amenable to manifolds with unbounded geometry, a topologically generic set at the boundary of the deformation space of hyperbolic metrics, and our constant $\epsilon$ is uniform over all metrics; it only depends on the homotopy type of the manifolds $M_{\rho_i}$ but not their geometry.